 If digging around in bins isn’t up your street, anyway, why not try your hand at foraging for wild mushrooms, berries, nuts and herbs?
 These grow all over the place, even in urban areas.
 There are lots of foraging ideas and recipes on Selfsufficientish where you can also sign up for a day course on foraging in Bristol.

 Make sure you research unfamiliar plants and mushrooms carefully – or consult an expert – as some can be extremely poisonous.
 If in doubt, don’t eat it!

-You can find out more about read more about freeganism and foraging here.
+You can find out more about why we think Freegansim is so important in our article and read more about foraging here.

 Plan ahead for next year and set up a small vegetable plot in your garden.
 If you don’t have a garden or don’t know how to get started, try joining a community garden project where you can give your time and labour in return for a share of the produce.

 Find out more at Federation of City Farms and Community Gardens and search their online database for community projects near you.

 If there’s no community project in your area, get an allotment or ask a neighbour if you can rent space in their garden.
 Alternatively, see if you can have it for free in return for a share of your produce.
 If you’ve got part of your allotment you could offer, you could make money hiring it out.